Glopix/Cloreco-images/README.md

-# ABCD container images
+# Cloreco container images
 Images of several clone detector tools and clone benchmark frameworks.
-All are modified so that they can be used in the [ABCD platform](https://github.com/Glopix/abcd).
+All are modified so that they can be used in the [Cloreco platform](https://github.com/Glopix/cloreco).

-The images are available on the [Package page](https://github.com/users/Glopix/packages?repo_name=abcd-images).
+The images are available on the [Package page](https://github.com/users/Glopix/packages?repo_name=cloreco-images).

 ## Current available images of clone detector tools
 The licences of all clone detectors remains unchanged.
 No changes have been made to their source code.
-In general, the software was only compiled, a runner script was added and it was containerised according to the ABCD platform standards.
+In general, the software was only compiled, a runner script was added and it was containerised according to the Cloreco platform standards.

 ### CCAligner
 Repo: https://github.com/PCWcn/CCAligner